python-rope/rope/README.txt

   ourselves.
 Once we integrated the refactorings directly into the Smalltalk Browser, we used them extensively."

-The main goal of rope is to concentrate on the type inference and refactoring of python programs and not a state of art IDE (At least not in the first phase).
-The type inference and refactoring parts will not be dependent on rope and if successful, will be released as standalone programs and libraries so that other projects may use them.
+The main goal of *rope* is to concentrate on the type inference and refactoring of python programs and not a state of art IDE (At least not in the first phase).
+The type inference and refactoring parts will not be dependent on *rope* and if successful, will be released as standalone programs and libraries so that other projects may use them.

 Get Involved!
 =============

-Rope has just started.
-Right now rope's design changes rapidly and it's not yet ready for code contributions in its central parts.
-I hope in soon future, somewhere about version 0.5, rope would be mature enough for being extended easily in those parts.
+*rope* has just started.
+Right now *rope*'s design changes rapidly and it's not yet ready for code contributions in its central parts.
+I hope in soon future, somewhere about version 0.5, *rope* would be mature enough for being extended easily in those parts.

 Right now contributions are really needed in UI part and patches and